Sylvania2/jbd_bms_ros2/README.md

 ### ROS node for Battery Management System by Jiabaida

 ## Overview

-This ROS2 package reads battery-related information returned by BMS and publishes it as topics.
+This ROS2 package reads Li-ion battery-related information returned by Jiabaida BMS and publishes it as topics.

-You can configure serial port name, baudrate and loop rate from outside.
+The package publishes battery information such as SOC (State-Of-Charge) and error ID, so that the main controller node can notice Low Voltage, High Temperature or any abnormality of Li-ion battery and modify behaviour accordingly.

-Number of battery cells and temperature sensors are not fixed, therefore the package supports variety of battery packes with differing number of cells.
+The package supports varying models of battery pack with differing number of cells or temperature sensors.
-You can also get the error bits of information and the error content.

 ## Equipment Type